 Then a low rumble.

-The light shade of gray turned a menacing shade of gray.
+Ten minutes later, the light shade of gray turned a menacing shade of dark gray.

 Then a BOOM!

-Once sympathetic to our cause, Staunton River recast itself into a treacherous torrent.
-Swirling currents threatened to capsize our fragile vessel, as if the river itself conspired with the storm to foil our escape.
-We fought against the relentless turmoil, rocks once visible above the water’s surface now scraping into our hull from below.
+Once sympathetic to our cause of having a relaxing day out on the water, Staunton River recast itself into a villain.
+Choppy currents threatened to capsize our fragile vessel, as if the river itself had conspired with the storm to foil our escape.

 “Keep it straight!
 Keep it straight!” my dad yelled.
 “We have to keep it straight!”